 Helping the poor

-Even if the church didn’t have any saying in the lifestyle of the people living in Lubeck, they still believed in God and wanted to be good people.
+Even if the church didn’t have any say in the lifestyle of the people living in Lubeck, they still believed in God and wanted to be good people.
 Today, a lot of people around the world will give money to the church, and then the church will give the money to the poor.
 In Lubeck, the people gave money straight to the poor and not through the church.

 St Mary’s church – the church of the merchants